abdurahman-harouat/sahl/README.md

 # sahl : a package manager for a linux from scratch

-it is a simple package manager that can install packages from source, using yaml package definition files.
+it is a simple package manager that can install packages from source, using yaml package definition files on x86_64 & ARM architectures

 inspired by [pacman](https://wiki.archlinux.org/title/Pacman) and [Makepkg](https://wiki.archlinux.org/title/Makepkg), it was made for learning purposes.